JuanGarcia0323/Rick-and-morty/README.md

 To run the project use `$ npm run dev` also you find it deployed on [here]()

-## Clarification
+## Clarifications

-In this case the `.env` file has been push with the project but this is just because it isn't meant to be a _"Real"_ project
+In this case the `.env` file has been push with the project but this is just because it isn't meant to be a _"Real"_ project.
+It's worth mentioning that some of the decisions made like implementing most of the features by hand and trying to use as little dependencies as possible is intended